SparkWaves/SparkWaves-Content/modules/1-electricity-and-basic-tools/overview.md

-#Electricity and Basic Tools

-All electronics are based on a couple core concepts:
+In this lesson, we will learn the fundamentals of electricity.
+Understanding how electricity flows is key to understand how electronics work.
+To learn these concepts, we are going to watch a couple videos which compare the flow of electricity to the flow of water.
+Using this analogy, we will get a good understanding of:

 * Charge
 * Current
 * Voltage

-In this module, we will learn what these three concepts are and how they relate to each other.
 In addition, we will look at a couple tools that let you play with and measure charge, current and voltage.
 These tools are:

 * Breadboard
 * Multimeter